WALLOWA STRATEGIES, LLC

 Overview.

 Wallowa Strategies, LLC, is an SBA 8(a) Joint Venture comprised of Cayuse Technologies, LLC, and Kauffman & Associates, Inc. (KAI).
-Using best practices in project management, stakeholder engagement, and quality controls, our team delivers culturally appropriate management and technology support to federal agencies.
+Employing industry-leading project management techniques, active stakeholder collaboration, and stringent quality controls, our team provides management and technology support services tailored to meet the unique needs of federal agencies.

 We believe in the inherent resilience of our indigenous people and the people-powered success of our companies.
 We work to improve lives, families, communities, and the organizations and systems that serve them.
 Our work is founded upon ancient wisdom and teachings, combined with the latest technology and strategies to find solutions for our clients and communities.